-Mapping Ingress DSCP Use the Traffic > Priority > DSCP to DSCP page to map DSCP values in incoming packets to per-hop behavior and drop precedence values for internal priority processing.
+Mapping Use the Traffic > Priority > DSCP to Queue page to map DSCP values in incoming Priorities packets to per-hop behavior for priority processing.

 The DSCP is six bits wide, allowing coding for up to 64 different forwarding behaviors.
 The DSCP replaces the ToS bits, but it retains backward compatibility with the three precedence bits so that non-DSCP compliant, ToS-enabled devices, will not conflict with the DSCP mapping.
 Based on network policies, different kinds of traffic can be marked for different kinds of forwarding.